I have a degree in Japanese, a Diploma in Teaching English to Speakers of Other Languages, and a Certificate in Teaching Special Needs K-12.

-I was born in New Zealand and grew up in a scenic country town of 3000 people, under a mountain.
-My home town is called Te Aroha, which means “love” in Maori, the language of the indigenous people.
-I am an avid cyclist and fitness fanatic, and I enjoy reading and watching movies in any time left over.
+I was born in New Zealand and grew up in a scenic country town of 3000 people, under a mountain, with the world's only hot soda water geyser.
+My home town is called Te Aroha, which means "love" in Maori, the language of the indigenous people.